When we think about growing food in our gardens, we generally think about fruits, vegetables and herbs.

 28. Chamomile Flowers

-Another flower that you might find in your lawn is chamomile.
+Another flower that you might find plant in your lawn is chamomile.
 The flowers are often used to make a calming and relaxing tea.
 But why stop there, there are so many great things you can make with chamomile.

 29. Red & White Clover Flowers

 Clover flowers – both the red and white varieties – are another lawn plant that can be eaten (in moderation).